 We strive to improve NetCrunch performance and reliability with every new version, as we always want it to be the best NetCrunch release ever.

 NetCrunch is designed to manage thousands of components.
 NetCrunch does many things automatically so that you can configure hundreds of nodes in just a couple of minutes.

-NetCrunch Server runs on x64 Windows Server systems (Windows 2008 R2, Windows 2012 R2).
+NetCrunch Server runs on x64 Windows Server systems (Windows 2016 or later).
 It comes with its web server and an embedded SQL database for storing monitoring events data.
-You can install NetCrunch on a virtual machine, provided you assign at least 2 processors and 3.5GB RAM to it.
+You can install NetCrunch on a virtual machine, provided you assign at least 4 processors and 4GB RAM to it.

 For the best experience, we recommend multiple monitors.
 Additionally, 50-inch monitors will allow you to see more aspects of the monitored network.
 However, a Surface Pro type device with a 13-inch screen and Windows 10 will run the console smoothly.

 The console always displays real-time information and requires minimal bandwidth to operate as it only transmits data instead of full HTML pages, unlike many other monitoring solutions.
 It runs smoothly even when the network delay is more than 200 ms. The console can be automated, and it can switch between defined screens automatically, based on the switching scenario.

 You can browse your network status from any location using the NetCrunch Web Console via HTTP/S, which allows for restricting rights to particular views and operations.
 You can integrate console user accounts with Active Directory.